AdobeDocs/audience-manager.en/help/using/features/administration/ip-obfuscation.md

 See also, Collecting IP addresses and IP Address Obfuscation in our [Data Privacy section](/help/using/overview/data-security-and-privacy/data-privacy.md).

+### IP Obfuscation Precendence {#precedence}

+[Datastream-level IP obfuscation](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html?lang=en#create) takes precedence over any IP obfuscation option set in Audience Manager, and it is applied to all IP addresses.
+Any geolocation lookup done by Audience Manager is impacted by the datastream-level [!UICONTROL IP obfuscation] option.
+A geolocation lookup in Audience Manager, based on a fully obfuscated IP, will result in an unknown region and any segments based on the resulted geolocation data will not be realized.

 ## IP Address Obfuscation Requirements {#ip-obfuscation-requirements}

 IP address obfuscation is available only to Audience Manager administrator accounts.
 See [Create Users](/help/using/features/administration/administration-overview.md#create-users) to understand how to assign administrator privileges for a user.